 - Enjoy jaw-dropping scenery, the marvelous waterfalls, water-wheel and explore the surrounding countryside on back of a bicycle.

 - Take a stroll around the paddy fields, or arrange a longer trek to Pu Luong Nature Reserve.

 - Bargain for traditional textile items without the usual hard sell.

-- For the most amazing backpacking experience in Pu Luong, you can hike on hidden trails along the primary forests and cool streams or drive through valley to Co Luong village and Thai village of Ban Lac to come up with the cultural space of Black Thai for cross-culture experience.
+- For the most amazing experience in Pu Luong, you can hike on hidden trails along the primary forests and explore Kho Muong village.

-Best time to get visit Mai Chau, Pu Luong
+Best time to visit Mai Chau and Pu Luong

-The period between May and June or September and October is the best time to visit Pu Luong.
-The end of May marks the beginning of the crop season in Pu Luong, so you can see charming greenery of terraces if coming to Pu Luong at this time.
-Alternatively, September, when famers prepare to harvest, is the best time to visit for those who want to witness yellow rice paddies on the slope across the valley.
+The period between May and June or September and October is the best time for a tour to Mai Chau and Pu Luong.
+The end of May marks the beginning of the crop season, so you can see charming greenery of Vietnam rice terraces if coming to Pu Luong at this time.
+Alternatively, September, when farmers prepare to harvest, is the best time to visit for those who want to witness yellow rice paddies on the slope across the valley.